Anatomy of a Backbend - Part 2

 Similar to our cue in our cervical spine, we aren’t aiming for a 100% maximal contraction but rather an engagement and sensation that our shoulder blades are being lifted and wrapped out of the way

-Each of these positions will create different sensations of engagement because we are working through different weightbearing structures.
+Each of these positions will create different sensations of engagement because we are working through different weight bearing structures.
 So working towards creating a stable and strong foundation of these areas will help us to achieve maximal back bending range.
 Which is why we will keep coming back to the concept of mindful movement.
 Can you feel your shoulders shrug and wrap away?
 And can you feel your upper back muscles engage together in a backbend?

 Notice its harder to feel what’s going on in these areas?
 That’s because the back of our body has less representation on the homunculus (sensory part of our brain) and we visually can’t see it!
-Film yourself to help increase those mind to muscle connections.
+Film yourself to help improve those mind to muscle connections.

 Yellow Flags of the Thoracic Spine from backbends: